microsoft/PowerToys/doc/specs/OOBE-Dialog.md

 - **High Reliability:** Less than 0.1% crash rate.
 - **Increased Activation:** 30% or more increase in usage in all PowerToys features.
 - **High User Retention:** 25% or more active PowerToys users after 28 days.
-- **High OOBE Completion Rate:** 50%  or more of New PowerToys users reach the last page of the OOBE prompt.
+- **High OOBE Engagement Rate** PowerToys users click through at least half of the available OOBE sections.

 ## 3. Requirements

-The base of this OOBE dialog was attributed by [Niel’s mock-up](https://github.com/microsoft/PowerToys/issues/1285).
+  The base of this OOBE dialog was attributed by [Niels’s mock-up](https://github.com/microsoft/PowerToys/issues/1285).

 ### 3.1.
 Functional Requirements